Simulation-Software-Engineering/Lecture-Material/04_documentation/examples/reStructuredText-example.rst

 As one can see we can also have sublists.
 In contrast to markdown there has to be a line break before the sublist starts.

 Code uses backticks.
 This can be code/variable names in text that ``appear`` in a monospace font.
-Code blocks start and end with triple backticks and often take a specifier of the presented language.
+Code blocks with the ``.. code-block::`` directive and may take a language specified.
+Note that the code is indented with three (3) spaces.

 .. code-block:: c++

    int main()
    {
        return 0;
    }

 ..
-Quotations can be done by two dots
+    Quotations can be by indenting them more than surronding.
+We use an empty comment ``..`` in order to separate the code block from this quote.

 We can also have hyperlinks to other websites.
 We could link to the `course website`_, but separate the link and target definition.